huyenkn/fake-news-detection/README.md

 - Level 1: Classify headline and body text as related or unrelated: 25% score weighting.
 - Level 2: Classify related pairs as agrees, disagrees, or discusses: 75% score weighting.

-(The related/unrelated classification task is expected to be easier and is less relevant for detecting fake news, so it is given less weight in the evaluation metric.)
+(The related/unrelated classification task is expected to be easier and is less relevant for detecting fake news, so it is given less weight than the agree/ disagree/ discuss classification task in the evaluation metric.)

 ## Data